 GBP/USD, USD/CAD, USD/MXN – North American Session Daily ForecastThe Canadian, Mexican and British currencies are trading sideways on Friday.
 With no U.S. fundamental releases on the schedule, I expect an uneventful North American session.

-GBP/USD has started the trading week with considerable losses.
-In Monday’s North American session, the pair is trading at 1.2420, down 0.60%.
+GBP/USD has reversed directions on Friday and has recorded slight losses.
+In the North American session, the pair is trading at 1.2493, down 0.23% on the day.